OptiComp/OptiComp/README.md

 # OptiComp
 ## Overview
 OptiComp is a versatile library for comparing optimizers.
 It supports both built-in benchmark objectives and custom objectives.
 Users can compare various optimizers using provided wrappers or create their own.
-OptiComp streamlines finding the best optimizer for any task.
+OptiComp streamlines finding the best optimizer for any task or an easy way to compare you optimizer against others.
 <br>

 ## Features